-Ukraine war: At least 31 injured in daylight strike in Kharkiv region
+Ukraine war: At least 43 injured in daylight strike in Kharkiv region

 Pervomaisky is about 90km (50 miles) south of the major city of Kharkiv and relatively far from the current fighting hotspots, which are predominantly in the Donbas region.

-But the Kharkiv region was the focus of heavy fighting in the early days of Moscow's invasion of last year, with Ukrainian forces there fighting back Russian attempts to advance further into the country.
+But the eastern Kharkiv region was the focus of heavy fighting in the early days of Moscow's invasion last year, with Ukrainian forces fighting back Russian attempts to advance further into the country.

 Earlier on Tuesday, Russia said it had brought down five Ukrainian drones aimed at Moscow and its surrounding region, but reported no casualties or damage.